Simon Potter simon.potter@auckland.ac.nz and

 in gridSVG that allow manipulation and

-retrieval of generated id
+retrieval of generated id attributes are

 discussed.
 These new features allow for easier and